JhoselinRam/scigrapher/README.md

 *Where:*

 * `option`: is a string representing the `id` of the dataset.
-* `callback` is a function that is run after the `id` is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.
+* `callback`: is a function that is run after the `id` is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

 > Note: The `id` is used to identify the dataset, so the string must be unique among other datasets.